 \section{Sharp results on convergence and structure}

 In this section, we establish a set of sharp theoretical characterizations describing the local behavior and geometric structure of minimizers for the Gross--Pitaevskii energy functional.
 First, in the case of non-isolated minimizers, we show that the Morse--Bott condition provides a sufficient condition for the set of ground states to be partitioned into finitely many embedded submanifolds, on each of which the energy functional is constant.
-Second, for the P-RG method, we derive its optimal local convergence rate and prove that local $Q$-linear convergence of the energy sequence occurs if and only if the Morse--Bott condition holds, thereby characterizing precisely when such fast rates are attainable.
+Second, for the P-RG iterations, we derive its optimal local convergence rate and prove that local $Q$-linear convergence of the energy sequence occurs if and only if the Morse--Bott condition holds, thereby characterizing precisely when such fast rates are attainable.
 Furthermore, when restricted to the ground state set, the Morse--Bott condition holds if and only if this set decomposes into finitely many symmetry orbits generated by the phase and rotational invariances.
-In this case, the P-RG algorithm exhibits local linear convergence in a neighborhood of the ground state set, thereby connecting the geometric regularity of the critical manifold, the topological classification of minimizers, and the algorithm's local convergence behavior.
-Finally, when $E$ is real analytic and the Morse--Bott condition fails, the P-RG algorithm converges locally at a sublinear rate.
+In this case, the P-RG iterations exhibit local linear convergence in a neighborhood of the ground state set, thereby connecting the geometric regularity of the critical manifold, the topological classification of minimizers, and the local convergence behavior of the iteration.
+Finally, when $E$ is real analytic and the Morse--Bott condition fails, the P-RG iterates converge locally at a sublinear rate.